Guide to Selong Belanak Beach in Lombok

 Fast Boat

 Unfortunately, unlike the Slow Boat, this boat doesn’t live up to its name.
-It departs from Sanur, south of Bali, and docks in Bangasl, north of Lombok.
+It departs from Sanur, south of Bali, and docks in Bangsal, north of Lombok.

 There are plenty of providers (we’ve used Scoot Cruises if you’re looking for a recommendation) who picked us up from our hotel in Ubud.

 The port in Sanur has recently been upgraded, so there is now a terminal building.
-However, the system is a little chaotic, with many private businesses all operating out of one space.
+However, the system is a little chaotic, with many private businesses operating out of a single space.

 The boats to Bali all stop at the Gili Islands, usually Trawangan and Air, before heading to Bangsal.
 This process can be painfully slow as both islands have multiple boats stopping and large groups of people departing and arriving all at once.